 Once you have a list of how you spend your time, block out the time spent on tasks that are more important than blogging.
 If your day job is more important than blogging, block out the 8 hours you have to spend on it.

 After that, note how much of your time is consumed in low-priority tasks such as sleeping more than 8 hours, watching TV, scrolling social media, etc.

 Eliminate or reduce the time spent on these tasks and see how many hours of extra time you can get to blog more consistently.

 I love sleeping!
 It rejuvenates me and really helps me think straight, but I’ll be honest, in my first year of blogging, I didn’t sleep much.

 I also limited the time I was spending on social media at just one (1) hour a day at max and this is still the case even though I run my own Facebook group too! (which you can join here).

-So you should make a new blogging schedule for yourself and prioritize your tasks based on importance.
+Once you have a better understanding of your weekly commitments, make a new blogging schedule (use these 5 secret tips) for yourself and prioritize your tasks based on importance.